| |

 Until next time, write on…

-If you enjoyed these Life Skills for Middle Schoolers Writing Prompts,
+If you enjoyed these Life Skills Journal Prompts for middle school students

 please share them on Facebook, Twitter, and/or Pinterest.